-The Poughkeepsie City School District is looking for qualified candidates for the following position: Peace and Order School Monitor.
-Please click on the link below for additional application information.
+The Poughkeepsie City School District is looking for qualified candidates for the following positions: P-TECH House Principal and Homebound Tutors.
+Please click the appropriate link below for additional application information.